 - The symptoms of these behaviors often cause adults to miss important details or complete work tasks effectively.
 Adults can also suffer because you are not really able to control impulsive tendencies like talking too much, fidgeting, or not being able to stay still.

-Doctors will not diagnose you with ADHD based off of their own understanding or opinion, but off of the professionally recognized and respected 5th edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders.
+Doctors will not diagnose you with ADHD based off of their own understanding or opinion, but off of the professionally recognized American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (Fifth Edition).
 This ensures that diagnosis is standard all throughout the country, and you should not get a drastically different opinion based solely on which doctor you see.2